-Water conservation isn’t limited to just turning off the tap when you brush your teeth.
+Water conservation isn’t limited to just turning off the tap when you brush your teeth or taking a shower instead of a bath.
 Knowing how much water is used in the production of consumer goods or understanding how water-intensive other industries are can help us make smarter decisions to conserve water.

-While there are many ways you can conserve water, here are five simple steps for self-managed water sustainability that, together, have BIG impacts:
+While there are many ways you can conserve water, here are five simple and convenient steps for self-managed water sustainability:

 - Use less energy – Water is often used as a coolant in the energy industry and is used to extract most of our fossil fuels.
 Reducing your energy footprint could mean turning off computers, lights or other appliances when not in use or buying energy efficient appliances.
 This helps save water.